🔄

 Changes tab sync directions

 Turning this on gives reviewers, content designers, and translators additional clarity when working with copy in Frontitude.
-If you don’t need visual references, you can leave this option unchecked to speed up the sync.
-It’s perfect for quick content-only updates.
+If you do not need visual references, you can leave this option unchecked to speed up the sync.

 Copied!